villekf/OMEGA/README.md

 Precompiled libraries are included in [releases](https://github.com/villekf/OMEGA/releases).
 However, in case those do not work you can also manually compile all the necessary files.
 When using MATLAB or GNU Octave, run `install_mex` first.
 For Python, you need run `compile.py` located in `/path/to/OMEGA/source/Python`.

-Examples for MATLAB/GNU Octave are located in `/path/to/OMEGA/main` and for Python in `/path/to/OMEGA/source/Python`.
+Examples for MATLAB/GNU Octave are located in `/path/to/OMEGA/main-files` and for Python in `/path/to/OMEGA/source/Python`.
+If you use the pip version, you'll need to manually obtain the example files.

 ## System Requirements
 OMEGA can be run from either MATLAB, GNU Octave or Python.

-The software has been tested with MATLAB versions 2022a, 2023b, 2024a and 2024b.
-For Octave, any version above 5.0 should be fine. io, statistics and image packages are required for some features.
+The software has been tested with MATLAB versions 2022a, 2023b, 2024a, 2024b and 2025a.
+For Octave, any version above 5.0 should be fine though io, statistics and image packages are required for some features.
 For Python 3.8 and above should work, though most likely earlier versions will work too.
+NumPy version 1.20 is required for the Python version, but newer versions of NumPy work fine too.

 A C++11 compiler is required when manually compiling.
 On Windows, [Visual Studio](https://visualstudio.microsoft.com/) 2019 or 2022 is recommended with "Desktop development with C++", no other options are required.
 On Linux, use the g++ compiler that comes with your distribution whenever possible.
 Note that MATLAB only supports certain compiler versions, so please check the [supported compilers table](https://www.mathworks.com/support/requirements/supported-compilers-linux.html).
 On MacOS, [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) should be used.

 OpenCL functionality requires OpenCL libraries and an OpenCL 1.2 (or higher) compatible device.
 CUDA functionality requires CUDA libraries and a device with compute capability of 2.0 (or higher).
-ArrayFire libraries are recommended for MATLAB, and required for Python.
+[ArrayFire](https://arrayfire.com/binaries/) libraries are recommended for MATLAB, and required for Python.

 The following third-party MATLAB codes are NOT required, but can be useful in certain specialized cases as they can be optionally used:
 - [Shuffle](https://www.mathworks.com/matlabcentral/fileexchange/27076-shuffle), used for random subset sampling